awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-webhooks-create.md

 **To create and register your webhook**
 **Note**
 When you use the CLI or AWS CloudFormation to create a pipeline and add a webhook, you must disable periodic checks\.
 To disable periodic checks, you must explicitly add the `PollForSourceChanges` parameter and set it to false, as detailed in the final procedure below\.
 Otherwise, the default for a CLI or AWS CloudFormation pipeline is that `PollForSourceChanges` defaults to true and does not display in the pipeline structure output\.
-For more information about PollForSourceChanges defaults, see [Default Settings for the PollForSourceChanges Parameter](reference-pipeline-structure.md#PollForSourceChanges-defaults)\.
+For more information about PollForSourceChanges defaults, see [Default settings for the PollForSourceChanges parameter](reference-pipeline-structure.md#PollForSourceChanges-defaults)\.

 1. In a text editor, create and save a JSON file for the webhook you want to create\.
 Use this sample file for a webhook named `my-webhook`: